Temporary Car Insurance in California

 • Extended California visits (work assignments, family stays)

-• College students returning home during breaks
+• College students who return home for school breaks

 2. 2